Tech, tactics ramp up pressure on militant groups

 Syria's opposition, for example, has received relatively little criticism of their use of insurgent tactics that include suicide bombing against a government crackdown, although it may have contributed to costing them U.S. and Arab military aid.

-At the same time, there has also been a growing realization that many of the other key U.S. strategies in the "war on terror" ultimately proved counter-productive or even disastrous.
+At the same time, there has also been a growing realisation that many of the other key US strategies in the "war on terror" ultimately proved counter-productive or even disastrous.

-Whatever the value of the intelligence gathered by controversial techniques such as waterboarding or in much-criticized detention centers such as Guantanemo Bay or Abu Graibh, they are seen as having done long-term damage to the global reputation of the United States.
+Whatever the value of the intelligence gathered by controversial techniques such as waterboarding or in much-criticised detention centres such as Guantanemo Bay or Abu Graibh, they are seen as having done long-term damage to the global reputation of the United States.

 Western states might look to be increasingly avoiding major attacks on their own soil, particularly in the last half decade, but thousands have died in bombings in Iraq, Afghanistan and Pakistan.